 6.1 You can place orders for Products with us by following the process outlined on our site.
 You acknowledge that by placing an order with us you will be under an obligation to pay for the Products in that order if we accept your order.

 6.2 Our order process allows you to check and amend any errors before submitting your order to us.
 Please take the time to read and check your order at each stage of the order process.

 6.3 All orders are subject to acceptance by us.
 We will send you a confirmation e-mail after receiving your order and this will constitute acceptance by us.
 The contract between you and us will only be made when we send you this email.
 We will charge your chosen payment method after we accept your order.
 We will send a further email when your order has been dispatched.

-6.6 Unfortunately we can’t stop an order once it has been dispatched by us.
-If you change your mind about your order after this point you can return the Products to us in accordance with the Returns policy below at Clause 8.
+6.6 Unfortunately we can’t stop an order once manufacture has commenced and/or it has been dispatched by us.
+If you change your mind about your order after this point you can return the Products to us in accordance with the Returns policy below at Clause 9.

 6.7 Before ordering from us, it is your responsibility to check and determine your full ability to receive the Products ordered.
 This includes ensuring that the Products ordered will pass freely into your room of choice, they fit in that room, can be transported through the door of your flat or room, stairs and doorways, and there are no other issues that could make delivery more complicated or impossible.

 6.8 You must keep the contact details we hold for you up-to-date so that we can contact you if necessary about your order or the delivery of the Products.